 NOPSEMA undertakes an annual cost effectiveness report, with the audited report being published on the NOPSEMA website.
 All operators and titleholders are also invited to an annual stakeholder meeting to discuss this report and any issues in general.
-In addition NOPSEMA conducted further consultation with industry stakeholders on the cost recovery changes contained in this CRIS.
+Stakeholder engagement on this CRIS was conducted in May 2021.
 According to the template this risk is rated as low.